-We demonstrate that audit quality is not just about auditors.
-Company boards, audit committees, investors, audit regulators and auditing standard-setters have not just a role to play, but a responsibility for audit quality.
+Expectations of audit quality are high and the debate about audit quality is a complex and evolving one.
+Audit quality is not just about auditors - company boards, audit committees, audit regulators and auditing standard-setters have not just a role to play, but a responsibility for audit quality.

 We look at:

 - Owning audit quality, including the audit quality supply chain, the characteristics of audit quality, and correlating Audit Quality Indicators with audit quality.